Yipara logoYipara

 Common Dog Dental Conditions

 Is your dog showing signs of dental problems?
-Bad breath, red gums, or difficulty eating can all indicate dental disease.
+Bad breath, red gums, or difficulty eating can all indicate dental concerns.
 Here are the most common dental conditions our AI can flag patterns commonly associated with.
 Also try our cat dental photo analysis tool or dog ear photo analysis tool or dog nose photo analysis tool.

-Dog Tooth Infection (Tooth Abscess)
+Dog Tooth Infection (Tooth Root Abscess)

 Tartar & Plaque Buildup

 Tartar (calculus) is hardened plaque that forms on dog teeth when plaque isn't removed through brushing or chewing.
 It appears as yellow, brown, or gray crusty deposits, usually starting along the gum line and spreading across the tooth surface.
-While tartar itself isn't painful, it harbors bacteria that cause gum disease, tooth decay, and infections.
+While tartar itself isn't painful, it harbors bacteria that cause gum concerns, tooth decay, and infections.
 Once tartar has hardened, it cannot be removed by brushing alone — professional dental cleaning under anesthesia is needed.
 Prevention through daily brushing, dental chews, and regular vet checkups is far easier than treatment.

 Broken or Fractured Teeth